CadenzaProject/cadenzaproject.github.io/docs/icassp_2024/data/icassp2024_data_overview.md

 ### A.2 Validation data

 The validation data is provided as a downloadable package in [download data and software](download).
 No generation is required.
 It was constructed by randomly taking 2 10-second excepts from each of the 100 tracks of the MUSDB18-HQ train split.
 Then, to each excerpt, a random left and right HRTF were applied.
-This means that 2 excerpts from the same track will have a different HRTF applied.
+This means that 2 excerpts from the same track will have a different pair of HRTFs applied.

 * 200 samples
 * 10-second duration